 It was just before noon on a recent warm clear Saturday Spring day when, from the front porch of the October Country Inn, you heard the start cannon go off.
-Shortly thereafter the first wave of splashing rafters could be seen through the trees making their erratic way down the nearby Ottauquechee River.
+Shortly thereafter, the first wave of splashing rafters begin.
+They make their erratic way down the nearby Ottauquechee River.
 The 39th annual Bridgewater Raft Race had begun.

-In 1974 two local hippies decided to honor the Phantom Duck of the Rivers, and began what has become the annual Bridgewater Raft Race tradition.
+Two local hippies decided to honor the Phantom Duck of the Rivers, in 1974, and began what has become the annual Bridgewater Raft Race tradition.
 Rules are minimal.
 Rafts (including any oars) must be home-made and self-propelled.
 The Ottauquechee Rive is usually shallow at this time of year, but the water is cold.
 Helmets and life jackets are recommended.
-Interested in doing something unusual, and having some wet Springtime fun in the bargain, check out the Bridgewater Raft Race website for details.
+You can watch a bunch of locals engaged in doing something unusual, and having some wet Springtime fun in the bargain.